BurntSushi/goim/README.md

 A PostgreSQL database with just movies/TV shows/episodes takes about 1.5 minutes to load completely, including indices.

+Loading all attribute lists (excludes only `movies` and `actors`/`actresses`) into a PostgreSQL database takes about 2 minutes to load completely, including indices.

 The point of these benchmarks is not to be rigorous, but to give you a general ballpark of the sorts of resources used to load the database.